CameronBodine/PINGMapper/docs/gettingstarted/Running.md

 ### Note on sonar file structure

 Sonar recordings from Humminbird&reg; side imaging sonar systems are saved to a SD card inserted into the control head.
 Each sonar recording consists of a `DAT` file and commonly named subdirectory containing `SON` and `IDX` files.
-The directory of saved recordings have the following structure, where `AllRecordings`:
+The directory of saved recordings have the following structure, where `ParentDirectory`:

 ```
 AllRecordings